 Other Requirements: Majors must fulfill all testing and assessment requirements set by the department.
-That presently includes the maintenance and completion of a student portfolio, and experimental pre- and post-testing.
+These presently include pre- and post-testing.

 Students whose objectives require a different program may, upon petition to the department chairperson, seek approval for a program of their own design.